RubixML/Tensor/README.md

 ```

 ## Installing the Extension
-Then, you can add the following line to your `php.ini` configuration to install the extension.
+Add the following line to your `php.ini` configuration to install the extension.
 ```
 extension=tensor.so
 ```

-To confirm that the extension is loaded in PHP, run the following command.
+To confirm that the extension is loaded in PHP, you can run the following command.

 ```sh
 php -m | grep tensor